Speykious/c4/notes.md

 The second one (segfault while exiting the `main()` function) had vanished at first, but came back once I had fixed the `XCreateSimpleWindow` issue.
 I managed to fix it, but by complete guesswork.
 I was thinking: hold on, I'm only reserving [4 pages of memory](https://github.com/Speykious/c4/blob/9608fd890add6f460ce046ddef38d88a0cc2f1f7/src/app/x11.c#L113)...
 But I commit memory [by blocks of 16 pages](https://github.com/Speykious/c4/blob/9608fd890add6f460ce046ddef38d88a0cc2f1f7/src/core/alloc/arena.c#L19-L32).
 Maybe I'm trying to commit memory that I haven't reserved?
 So instead of trying to confirm that it was what I was doing, I implemented a fix supposing it was the issue, making sure that the memory my arena commits never goes beyond what it has reserved.
 Welp, [it worked](https://github.com/Speykious/c4/commit/ec37fd1ed44e78419c3dc095b24dcd5e92d2a5d1).

 In retrospect it was a really stupid bug.
 Like of course if I commit more than what I have reserved it's gonna cause problems.
 It's a *buffer overflow*, just even more lower level or something.
 But the problems that occur when this bug is in place are definitely not trivial.
 Like how the fuck does committing memory I haven't reserved result in *libc segfaulting at `_exit()`?* That makes absolutely no sense.
 And I predict that I'm going to encounter a lot of these kinds of problems in the future, in multiple different ways and manifestations, since I have very little room for providing guarantees for my APIs.

+***

+For some reason, I had thought that `_first_free_window` was... an old linked list that had stayed there before making my `_windows` linked list.
+So I removed it, only to realize minutes later that I had misread the name of the variable and it was actually the free list for the windows.
+I don't know how the fuck I was able to do something so monumentally stupid, but I guess I did.

+I'll pretend it never happened though.
+Thankfully I didn't commit that.
+(Well I did, but I force-pushed after the fact.) :p

+***

+I encountered 2 other segfaults today, so they are my 5th and 6th.
+The more I code, the closer it feels to coding in Java at my job where the same lack of null safety is present.
+Only this time I don't try to check for null everywhere because I'd rather have a crash than to handle something I don't know how to handle yet.
+Still, I *will not stop complaining* about this lack of null safety.
+You may say these errors are trivial to fix (and so far they have been), I say they're trivial to *not have in the first place* when you have a decent type system with optional types.

+In any case, I switched from running the build command in the terminal to just pressing F5 in VSCode, which automatically runs the program with the debugger.
+So at least now when it segfaults, it stops execution and goes right to the line of code where it happened, which is really nice.

+Anyways, I really want to make my arena allocator more helpful when debugging.
+Maybe I'll do some research on that next time.